By the Antipodean Blogger

 Another remark of his could provide just the right entre to an answer: “New Zealand’s leverage internationally must rest on the quality of our ideas and the principles we promote, including our reputation as an honest broker.”
 [Emphasis mine]

-Which in turn opens up to yet another question: in today’s complex, rapidly changing international environment, how might New Zealand develop the knowledge base and diverse, robust connections needed to act as an effective and respected honest broker?
+Which in turn opens up yet another question: in today’s complex, rapidly changing international environment, how might New Zealand develop the knowledge base and diverse, robust connections needed to act as an effective and respected honest broker?

 The nub of my proposals is to create a platform for brokering conversations between diverse international players, large and small, by networking diplomatic, academic and other potentially helpful organizations and people in Wellington.